nvhoanganh/usergroups-openid-connect-with-duende-identity-server/README.md

 ```

 -   where `connectStr` is coming from `Configuration.GetConnectionString("DefaultConnection")`
+-   Stop running the ids-server application
+-   If you do not have it already then install the Entity Framework Core tools CLI at https://docs.microsoft.com/en-us/ef/core/cli/dotnet
 -   then run `dotnet ef migrations add InitialIdsMigration -c PersistedGrantDbContext` to add Initial Migration
 -   you will see the initial migration code for the database which is creating 3 tables
 -   now run `dotnet ef database update -c PersistedGrantDbContext` to create the DB file